 Cost of professional branch trimming near power lines

-The cost of trimming a tree depends on a number of reasons.
-These include the size of the tree, the number of branches to be trimmed or removed or even the tree size.
+The cost of trimming a tree depends on several reasons.
+These include the tree size, the number of branches to be trimmed or removed, or even the tree size.
 So generally, the cost depends on your situation.

 If you are concerned about the size, small trees near a power line between 15 to 20 feet tall would cost you somewhere between $250 and $525.
 Medium trees might cost you between $290 to $720.
-This is when you just require a moderate number of branches to be taken off.
+This is when you require a moderate number of branches to be removed.

-Large trees of 30 to 50 feet tall should cost you somewhere around $500 to $1200.
-A much larger tree of up to 100 feet fall might cost you up to $2000.
-As stated earlier, the cost of branch trimming varies on a number of things.
+Large trees of 30 to 50 feet tall should cost around $500 to $1200.
+A much larger tree up to 100 feet tall might cost you up to $2000.
+As stated earlier, the cost of branch trimming varies on several things.

 If you don’t feel like spending that much money, here are a few tips that will help you get the job done cheaper:

-Do not go for marketers – If you see an ad on yellow pages or on Google, don’t go for it.
+Do not go for marketers – If you see an ad on Yellow Pages or Google, don’t go for it.
 Companies that pay for higher advertising costs are expensive.
 This is because of the high cost of advertising incurred.

 Ask around – Do not just pick the first quote you receive.
-Look for other tree trimming companies and compare their prices; this is important especially if you are new to this.
-You never know the next offer might be cheaper.
+Look for other companies who specialize in trimming trees and compare their prices; this is important especially if you are new to this.
+You never know if the next offer might be cheaper.

-Get your trees trimmed during winter – Since this is the offseason, you will get much cheaper offers than you would during peak season.
+Trimming trees during winter – Since this is the off-season, you will get much cheaper offers than you would during the peak season.
 Make the supply and demand force work in your favor.